samy-bouchentouf/LKB/README.md

 Position
 ```

-Users can create components directly from the builder and reposition them freely on the canvas.
+Components can be freely positioned and moved inside the canvas.

 ## Connections

-Connections link two components together.

-Each connection contains:
+Each connection stores:

 ```text
 Name